nasa/cFE/docs/cFE Application Developers Guide.md

 and compares it to the checksum in the header.
 The API is called CFE_SB_ValidateChecksum() and it simply returns a success or failure indication.

-It should be noted that the function, CFE_SB_GetLastSendId, is ideal for verifying that critical commands are arriving from a legitimate source.
-This function allows the Developer(s) to define a strict ICD between two or more Applications to ensure that an erroneous Application does not accidentally issue a critical command.
-However, its use for routine command verification is discouraged since it would increase the cross-coupling between Applications and require multiple Applications to be modified if a command's source changes.

 If the Application's data structure definitions don't include the header information, then the CFE_SB_GetUserData API could be used to obtain